RicercarG/lazyvim-config/README.md

 ### HPC Tree Sitter Fix

 The tree-sitter installed by mason is too new for NYU HPC system.
 We need to install an older version manually.
+Note that activating a singularity container may avoid some errors.

 #### Install cargo